 The fellowship will cover up to a 12-month period between August 1, 2018 and July 31, 2019 and provide a stipend of $50,000.
 The Kim Program will cover the cost of health insurance (including medical, dental, vision, and life; more information can be found here: http://www.sas.upenn.edu/deans-office/postdocs/postdocstaff.htm).
 The postdoctoral fellow will also receive an office space and access to libraries and other resources at Penn.

 The fellow will be required to:

 - remain in residence;

-- teach one (1) course for undergraduates in the spring semester of 2018;
+- teach one (1) graduate-level gateway seminar (Korean History and Civilization) course in the spring semester of 2019;

 - give a public presentation for Korean Studies Colloquium;

 - participate in Kim Program events and related activities at Penn.

 Applications must be submitted by Friday, January 5, 2018 at 11:59 pm, accepted only via Interfolio: http://apply.interfolio.com/46935